Johannes-Kutsch/Pocket-Healer/README.md

 # Pocket Healer

 Pocket Healer is the first video game I ever created.
 It is a mobile game that features an MMO inspired combat system, broken down to its essentials.
-You are placed in the role of a healer and it is your job to keep the party alive until the boss dies.
-Unlock new skills and talents by defeating bosses.
-Defeat all bosses to save the world.
+You are placed in the role of a healer and it is your job to keep the party alive until the boss is defeated.
+You unlock new skills and talents by defeating bosses.
+Can you slay them all?

 # Videos: